riverinme/Structure_Form_Finding_HH/readme.md

 2. In Python
     - Initiate the instance
     `a = TwoDShapeFinding(1, 3, 1, init_fr_sap=True)`
-        > The first 3 argments here is not funtional.
+        > The first 3 arguments here is not functional.
     - Read data from the SAP2000 model
     `a.init_fr_sap2000("Pre_loading", "China", "JTG", "JTGD62 fpk1470", 7, 0.3, 2000)`
         - 1st argument, a pre-defined load pattern in SAP2000.